World's End (Chadbourn novel): Reception

-The book has a score of 3.74 out of 5 on Goodreads.

 Fantasy Book Review said that the author put detail into the work as if "he's walked every path, and driven every road that the characters have travelled upon.
-It all helps to make the book feel that bit more authentic than the average story." and that "It's a good start to the series; with a strong ending leaving ...[the reader] wanting more."
+It all helps to make the book feel that bit more authentic than the average story" and that "it's a good start to the series; with a strong ending leaving ...[the reader] wanting more."
 It gave the book a 9 out of 10.

 SFSignal gave the book 5 stars out of 5 stars.
-It praised how the book made "transition from modern normalcy to chaos smooth and believable" and how "celtic myths and Arthurian legends ..sic[are] interwoven with English landscape".
+It praised how the book made the "transition from modern normalcy to chaos smooth and believable" and how "celtic myths and Arthurian legends ..sic[are] interwoven with English landscape".

-Nathan Brazil of SFsite.com called it a great book for its sarcastic humour and an "Essential dark fantasy".
+Nathan Brazil of SFsite.com called it a great book for its sarcastic humour and an "essential dark fantasy".